fpirvu/openSEAP/README.md

 # openSEAP
-You know SEAP? we want to make it public.
+Do you know SEAP?
+We want to make it public.